RisingWorld/admin-tools/Readme.txt

   This command return the position along 3 axis of the player : X,Y,Z

 /say
-  talk to other users out loud use /say username <text> also will wrap the centances
+Talk out loud to a User, also this will wrap the text so it does not go off screen. /say username <text>

+/wap
+Talk out loud and have the text wrap so it does not go off screen. /wap <text>

 3) Contact